ulsdevteam/pkp-clamav/README.md

 You must be the site administrator in order to enable or configure this plugin.
 Enable this module and provide a path to the `clamscan` executable in the Settings.
 A full path name is required.
 If, instead, you wish to use the clamd daemon, you must have the clam daemon installed and available to Apache.
 As with clamscan, a full path to the clamd.sock socket is required.

+Most users will probably want to use a unix socket connection; in this case, prepend "unix://" to the path.
+(For example, "unix:///var/run/clamav/clamd.sock") This plugin has not been extensively tested with other socket connections.

 ## Usage

 When uploading a submission file through the Author Submission Steps, or via the Editorial interface, or via the Review process, the submission file will be scanned.
 If a virus is detected, the upload will be canceled and warning notification will be displayed.